LelsersLasers/BudgetLUT/README.md

 ## TODO

-- Update all error and help and success and etc messages
 - Not forcably convert file formats to PNG?
 - During apply step reply (but no mention) about the current state of the process
 - Perserve apply filenames (see ImageConvertBot)
 - Applying store is not KV, just list unique keys
-- Better error handling!
 - Actually understand the monads and side effects instead of just lifting/idk even know
 	- And get rid of all the random side effects
 - Use Maybe monad